Swiatek, Sakkari advance to Indian Wells final

 INDIAN WELLS, Calif.
 (AP) — Iga Swiatek rallied from a break down in each set to beat Simona Halep 7-6 (6), 6-4 on Friday night and reach the final of the BNP Paribas Open.

 Maria Sakkari outlasted defending champion Paula Badosa 6-2, 4-6, 6-1 and will play Swiatek in Sunday’s final.
-Swiatek is assured of reaching a new career high of either No. 2 or No. 3 in the world depending on the outcome.
+Either fourth-ranked Swiatek or sixth-ranked Sakkari would move to No. 2 in the world by earning the title.

+It’s a rematch of last month’s semifinals in Doha, where Swiatek beat Sakkari for the first time, 6-4, 6-3 and went on to win the title.

 Swiatek took a 2-1 lead in the second set that featured five service breaks.
 Halep took a medical timeout and had a trainer wrap her upper left thigh.